Scaevola albida

-Scaevola albida, commonly known as pale fan-flower or small-fruit fan-flower, is a flowering plant in the family Goodeniaceae.
-It is a spreading perennial herb with pale blue or white fan-shaped flowers and obovate leaves.
-It grows in Queensland through eastern New South Wales and coastal areas of Victoria and Tasmania.
+Scaevola albida, commonly known as pale fan-flower or small-fruit fan-flower, is a flowering plant in the family Goodeniaceae, and is endemic to eastern Australia.
+It is a prostrate to ascending perennial herb with egg-shaped to elliptic leaves, sometimes with toothed edges, pale blue or white fan-shaped flowers and elliptic fruit.

 Description

-Scaevola albida is a mat forming ground cover growing up to 50 cm high and 30-40 cm wide.
+Scaevola albida is a prostrate to ascending perennial herb that typically grows up to 50 cm high with stems sometimes covered with soft hairs.
 The leaves are elliptic to egg-shaped, wavy, bright green, semi-succulent and slightly hairy, 0.6-5 cm long, 1-25 mm wide, margins smooth or toothed, and sessile.
-The flowers are borne in upper leaf axils on stems to 25 cm long, five petaled, corolla white, pale blue or lilac, 5-10 mm long with white, more or less flattened hairs on the outer surface.
-Flowering occurs mostly from October to January and the fruit urn-like shaped, usually one-seeded, papery and 2-4 mm long.
+The flowers are borne in upper leaf axils on stems up to 25 cm long, with five white, pale blue or lilac petals, 5-10 mm long with white, more or less flattened hairs on the outer surface.
+Flowering occurs mostly from October to January and the fruit is an urn-like shaped, usually one-seeded, papery fruit 2-4 mm long.

 Taxonomy and naming

-Scaevola albida was first formally described in 1917 and the description was published in The Botanical Exchange Club and Society of the British Isles.
+Thi species was first formally described in 1794 by James Edward Smith who gave it the name Goodenia albida in the Transactions of the Linnean Society of London, from specimens collected by John White in Port Jackson.
+In 1917, George Claridge Druce transferred the species to Scaevola as S. albida in The Botanical Exchange Club and Society of the British Isles.
 The specific epithet (albida) means "white".